mat1520/lab-management-system/README.md

 ## 👨‍💻 About the Developer

-I'm a passionate full-stack developer with expertise in React, TypeScript, and modern web technologies.
-This project showcases my ability to create scalable, user-friendly applications that solve real-world problems.
+I'm a passionate developer focused on creating innovative solutions for educational institutions.
+This project showcases my ability to build modern, user-friendly applications that solve real-world problems.

 ### Skills
 - **Frontend**: React, TypeScript, Redux, Tailwind CSS